-- The assurance practitioner shall document matters which are important in providing evidence to support the review report, and evidence that the review was carried out in accordance with this ASRE. - 64 Under paragraph 63 of this ASRE, the assurance practitioner needs to prepare documentation that enables an experienced assurance practitioner, having no previous connection with the engagement, to understand the nature, timing and extent of the enquiries made and analytical and other review procedures applied, information obtained, and any significant matters considered during the performance of the review, including the disposition of such matters.
+- The assurance practitioner shall prepare review documentation that is sufficient and appropriate to provide a basis for the assurance practitioner's conclusion and to provide evidence that the review was performed in accordance with this ASRE. - Under paragraph 65 of this ASRE, the assurance practitioner needs to prepare documentation that enables an experienced assurance practitioner, having no previous connection with the review engagement, to understand the nature, timing and extent of the enquiries made and analytical and other review procedures applied, information obtained, and any significant matters considered during the performance of the review, including the disposition of such matters.